nandazman/nandazman.github.io/README.md

 My name is Nanda Fadhil Azman.
 I am an industrial engineering graduated who loves to solve problem with code.
-Here is a repository to store my personal project that has been deployed.

 ## Projects
 1. A minesweeper game project using vue typescript.